-About 75 of the 100 people who do not clear the virus will develop ongoing (or chronic) infection and are at risk of developing cirrhosis of the liver.
+About 75 of the 100 people who do not clear the virus will develop ongoing (or chronic) infection, are at risk of developing cirrhosis of the liver and can transmit the virus to others.
 Of the 75 people who develop chronic hepatitis, about 20 people will not experience any noticeable illness or symptoms.
 However, they can still transmit the virus to others.

 After an average of 15 years, between 40 and 60 of the 75 people with chronic hepatitis C will experience some symptoms and develop some liver damage.

 After 20 years, between five and ten people with liver damage will develop cirrhosis.
 Between two and five of these people will experience liver failure or develop a form of liver cancer known as hepatocellular carcinoma.